Threat vs Vulnerability vs Risk

 You can click on the image below for a PDF version that helps visualize this risk management ecosystem, based on how these unique components interact.

-risk vs threat vs vulnerability
+threat vs vulnerability vs risk

 Contextual Definitions